FSoft-AI4Code/TheVault/README.md

 ![Raw node structure](./assets/raw-node.png)

 ### Filtering Extracted code snippet
 With the result function or class node and their metadata extracted from previous process, execute [`get_node_definitions()`](./src/utils/utils.py#L238) to filtering sample based on their docstring.
-Heuristic rules will remove sample that not meet the minimum requirement (We detailedly describe it inside our paper).
+Heuristic rules will remove sample that not meet the minimum requirement (We detailedly describe it inside our
+).

 ![](./assets/docstring-style.png)